Alexey Peshekhonov: Life

 In the fall of 1922, Peshekhonov was included in the list of intellectuals to be exiled abroad by a Central Committee decree (although he does not seem to have travelled on the famous "Philosophers' ships" that took the bulk of them to Germany).
 In exile, he wrote extensively about the consequences of the revolution, particularly the idea of vlast, or state sovereignty, and critiqued the Bolsheviks:With [the Bolshevik] takeover, they so to speak finished off any effect Russian state vlast: they decisively destroyed the army and swept off the face of the earth even those rudiments of a new state apparatus that the Provisional Government had tried to create.
 The country was thrown literally into anarchy.

-The Bolsheviks took even longer to re-establish the state apparatus than to recreate the army - and not because this task was so inherently difficult, but because they had no idea of how to go about it...But bit by bit they learned, and among them some talent even became evident...The state apparatus cannot yet be called complete [in 1922]: there is much that is clumsy, unnecessary, inexpedient, and even absurd.Exiled against his will, more left-wing than most of his co-expellees, Peshekhonov unhappily pursued his economic and political studies in Berlin and Prague, but repeatedly applied for permission to return to the Soviet Union.
+The Bolsheviks took even longer to re-establish the state apparatus than to recreate the army – and not because this task was so inherently difficult, but because they had no idea of how to go about it...But bit by bit they learned, and among them some talent even became evident...The state apparatus cannot yet be called complete [in 1922]: there is much that is clumsy, unnecessary, inexpedient, and even absurd.Exiled against his will, more left-wing than most of his co-expellees, Peshekhonov unhappily pursued his economic and political studies in Berlin and Prague, but repeatedly applied for permission to return to the Soviet Union.
 This was never granted, but eventually he was given a post as a consultant to the Soviet Trade Mission in Riga, where he died in 1933.
-His remains were permitted to return and buried in Leningrad.
+His remains were permitted to return and be buried in Leningrad.